List of AEK Athens F.C. managers

 AEK Athens F.C. is a professional football club based in Nea Filadelfeia, Athens, Greece, which plays in Super League Greece.
 This chronological list comprises all those who have held the position of manager of the first team of AEK Athens from 1927, when the first professional manager was appointed, to the present day.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker managers are included, where known.
 The club had sixty-seven different managers from across the globe throughout their hundred-year existence.

 Managerial history

-The first captain of AEK Athens, Kostas Negrepontis, has recorded twelve seasons as the first team's head coach, the most in the club's history.
+Kostas Negrepontis, has recorded eleven consecutive seasons as manager and a total of sixteen seasons in four spells, which is the most in the club's history.
 Dušan Bajević holds the record for the most trophies won by a manager, as he won four Greek Championships, one Greek Cup, one Greek League Cup and one Greek Super Cup.